Important gun safety rules

 Sometimes the media calls them “black guns” because they are usually a flat black color.
-Which somehow can make them seem more aggressive or dangerous.
+Which somehow makes them seem more aggressive or dangerous.
 But make no mistake: A tactical military-style rifle and a quaint wooden hunting rifle can be equally deadly.

 An AR-15 is technically not an assault rifle.
 Nor does the “AR” stand for Assault Rifle.
 It actually stands for ArmaLite, the company that first designed them.
 Over time it became the most popular rifle platform in the western world and hundreds of companies now make their own variations of the AR-15 design.
 You can buy an AR-15 part from one company and it will usually work with an AR-15 part from another company.

-So the name AR-15 has become one of those ubiquitous names like Tylenol or Xerox, and it morphed over time to mean any rifle based on that design.
+So the name AR-15 has become one of those ubiquitous names like Kleenex or Xerox, and it morphed over time to mean any rifle based on that design.
 And it is often misused by the media etc. when referring to any rifle that looks “black” or different than an old school wooden hunting rifle.

-The AR-15 is the civilian equivalent of the M4 or M16, the standard issue rifle for US front line soldiers since the Vietnam War.
+The AR-15 is the civilian equivalent of the military’s M4 or M16, the standard issue rifle for US front line soldiers since the Vietnam War.

 Their magazines usually hold 10, 20, or 30 rounds of ammunition, although it can be as little as 3 and as high as 100.
 Many states regulate the capacity of the magazine as a way to prevent someone from just spraying lots of bullets in a crime.

 An AK-47 is basically the Russian equivalent of the AR-15.
 It has some design differences but fulfills the same role for shooters.
 The AK-47 was cheap to make and maintain, which was important in the Soviet Union.
 It became very popular in the former Soviet countries and has since spread on the black market to be the weapon of choice for Middle Eastern terrorists, African warlords, etc.